 4. Fixed price sales contract

-As the name suggests, a fixed-price sales contract establishes a set price for the goods or services at the beginning of the agreement.
-This price remains constant throughout the transaction, regardless of any fluctuations in market prices or production costs.
+A fixed-price sales contract establishes a set price for goods or services at the beginning of the agreement.
+This price remains constant throughout the transaction, regardless of fluctuations in market prices or production costs.

-Example: Real estate agreements often use fixed-price contracts to ensure predictable costs for buyers and sellers.
+Example: Real estate agreements often use fixed-price contracts to ensure predictable costs for both buyers and sellers.
+Also widely used in government procurement and manufacturing.

 5. Open-ended sales contract

-Example: A SaaS provider offering long-term subscriptions with adjustable user licenses or service levels.
+Example: A SaaS provider offering long-term subscriptions with adjustable user licenses or service levels based on usage.

 6. Master service agreement (MSA)

-A Master Service Agreement (MSA) is a comprehensive contract that outlines the overarching terms and conditions governing future transactions between two parties.
-It acts as a framework for subsequent agreements, streamlining negotiations and saving time and resources.
+A master service agreement (MSA) outlines the overarching terms and conditions governing future transactions between two parties.
+It acts as a framework for subsequent agreements, streamlining negotiations and saving time.
+MSAs are valuable in long-term business relationships where multiple projects or services are expected over time.

-Example: Tech companies use MSAs for ongoing software development or IT services, minimizing the need to renegotiate basic terms.
+Example: Tech companies use MSAs for ongoing software development or IT services, minimizing the need to renegotiate basic terms for every new project.
+See our guide on contract management for how MSAs fit into the broader CLM lifecycle.

 7. Order forms agreement